HNN extension: Applications and generalizations

 Applied to algebraic topology, the HNN extension constructs the fundamental group of a topological space X that has been 'glued back' on itself by a mapping f : X → X (see e.g. Surface bundle over the circle).
 Thus, HNN extensions describe the fundamental group of a self-glued space in the same way that free products with amalgamation do for two spaces X and Y glued along a connected common subspace, as in the Seifert-van Kampen theorem.
+The HNN extension is a natural analogue of the amalgamated free product, and comes up in determining the fundamental group of a union when the intersection is not connected.
 These two constructions allow the description of the fundamental group of any reasonable geometric gluing.
 This is generalized into the Bass–Serre theory of groups acting on trees, constructing fundamental groups of graphs of groups.

 HNN-extensions play a key role in Higman's proof of the Higman embedding theorem which states that every finitely generated recursively presented group can be homomorphically embedded in a finitely presented group.
 Most modern proofs of the Novikov–Boone theorem about the existence of a finitely presented group with algorithmically undecidable word problem also substantially use HNN-extensions.

 The idea of HNN extension has been extended to other parts of abstract algebra, including Lie algebra theory.